Your chance to “Rethink Your Classroom” starts here!

 Premier’s Scholarships $6,000 - $10,000

 To be eligible for this scholarship, your program abroad must be a formal part of your credential program at your home institution OR carry academic credit recognized by your home institution.
-Your program abroad must begin between May 2013 and April 2014 and be a minimum of one semester in length.
-Students must have achieved a B+ average or equivalant academic standing.
+Your program abroad must begin between May 2014 and April 2015 and be a minimum of one semester in length.
+Students must have achieved a B+ average or equivalent academic standing.